gatsbyjs/gatsby/docs/blog/2020-05-29/index.md

 Thank you **Akuoko Daniel Jnr** for helpful your article, ["Increasing Website Performance With Gatsby Plugins"](https://bejamas.io/blog/gatsby-plugins/).
 The recommendations in your article would make a great Gatsby Recipe! 😉

-And special thanks to our long time community member, **Horacio Horacio** for making a site to [teach Gatsby to Web Developers in Spanish](https://aprendegatsby.com/).
+And special thanks to our long time community member, **Horacio Herrera** for making a site to [teach Gatsby to Web Developers in Spanish](https://aprendegatsby.com/).
 We appreciate you!

 ## New in the Gatsby Ecosystem